Determine the extent of the damage

 Not all record formats are listed in this checklist.

-Remember to check the Counter disaster reaction and recovery plan guidance, the National Archives of Australia short guides on preservation, and the National Film and Sound Archive for information on caring for audio visual materials for further information.
+Remember to check the Counter disaster reaction and recovery plan guidance, and the National Film and Sound Archive for information on caring for audio visual materials for further information.

 Updated May 2019